Norman106/normanfwamba.github.io/_posts/2024-02-15-CYBERSECURITY.md

 # Safeguarding FinTech: Navigating Cybersecurity in 2024

-Welcome to our deep dive into cybersecurity in the world of FinTech.
+Welcome to my brief dive into cybersecurity in the world of FinTech.
 In today's digital landscape, where financial transactions happen at the speed of light and sensitive information is stored online, cybersecurity isn't just important—it's absolutely essential.
 Let's explore what cybersecurity means for our FinTech operations and how we can protect ourselves and our customers' assets.

 # Cybersecurity